 VST (Virtual Studio Technology)

 Originally created by the Steinberg company in the mid 90s, Virtual Studio Technology is the most common plug-in format.
-Previously only available to Windows users, it is now compatible with Mac and Linux within almost every different DAW and is currently in its third iteration (VST3).
+Previously only available to Windows users, it is now compatible with Mac and Linux within almost most DAWs and is currently in its third iteration (VST3).

 AU (Audio Units)